-If the twitching makes it difficult to keep your eyes open, see your doctor.
-Depending on the cause, Botox injections in the muscles surrounding your eye may be given to reduce the spasms.
+If the twitching makes it difficult to keep the eyes open, see your doctor.
+Depending on the cause, botulinum toxin type A injections (such as Botox) in the muscles surrounding your eye may be given to reduce the spasms.

 While most eye spasms are mild, it’s important to see your doctor if: